iwanlaudin/go-microservice/README.md

 - **Queue Management**: Integration with RabbitMQ for asynchronous processing.
 - **Configuration Management**: Easily customizable via environment variables.
 - **Redis Caching**: Caches frequently accessed data using Redis to improve response times and reduce database load.
+- **Email Notifications**: Sends email notifications to users for various events, such as account creation, password resets, and alerts.
+- **SMTP Configuration**: Easily configurable SMTP settings to connect to your email server.
 - **Graceful Shutdown**: Application can gracefully handle shutdown signals to ensure ongoing processes complete before termination.
 - **Logging**: Structured logging with Zap for easier debugging and tracing.
 - **Scalability**: Designed to accommodate user growth.